philip1986/json-stream-compression/README.md

 - Only n to 1 messaging, a decoder instance can only handle messages from a single encoder instance
 - Only works if message delivery is ensured and messages arrive in order
-- It's only beneficial for repeating object keys and/or repeating string values.
-But if you are sending messages in a fixed structure there might be better options like [Protobuf](https://github.com/dcodeIO/ProtoBuf.js/) or [Avro](https://github.com/jamesbrucepower/node-avro-io)
 - Also keep in mind there are minimum payload sizes (e.g.: 46 Byte for TCP), so it might be not beneficial not make small messages smaller
 - If data doesn't have to be transferred in realtime, it could make more sense to batch them and use something like GZIP for compression